I’m sometimes asked about my time in the military, so here goes ...

 Lieutenant Colonel (retired) Mike Richardson enlisted in the US Army in July 1973.
 After his discharge in 1976, he attended the University of Kentucky and received his commission in 1980 as a second lieutenant through the ROTC program in the military intelligence branch.

 During his 26 years of military service, he served in various command and staff assignments, to include assignments with the 82d Airborne Division; 1st Cavalry Division; 66th Military Intelligence Group; 205th Military Intelligence Brigade; US Army Armor School; US Army Headquarters, Europe; and the US Army Cadet Command.

 He served in various stateside and overseas locations, to include Fort Jackson, SC; Ft.
 Devens, MA; Ft.
 Bragg, NC; Ft.
 Knox, KY; Ft.
 Benning, GA; Washington, DC; the Presidio of Monterey, California; Ft.
 Leavenworth, KS; Ft.
-Carson, CO; Okinawa, Japan; Munich, Germany; Darmstadt, Germany; Operation Desert Shield and Desert Strom in Iraq; and Operation Joint Endeavor in Bosnia.
+Carson, CO; Okinawa, Japan; Munich, Darmstadt and Heidelberg, Germany; Operation Desert Shield and Desert Storm in Iraq; and Operation Joint Endeavor in Bosnia.

 He completed a variety of military schools, to include Airborne and Jumpmaster school; Air Assault School; graduate school at the Joint Military Intelligence College; German Language School at the Defense Language Institute; and the U.S. Army Command and General Staff College.

 His favorite memories of the military involve the many dedicated soldiers he had the privilege and pleasure to serve with; and the many fond memories of military life and travels with his family: Mary, Mike, Mark and Julia.